How does London Met Students' Union (LMSU) represent your academic interests?

 2. Elections and referenda

 Any good democratic organisation must be directly accountable to its membership.
-Each March we elect our student leaders such as our officers, student council members and delegates for the annual National Union of Students (NUS) Conference In fact the applications for the March 2022 are open right now, closing on Friday 14th February at 5.00pm!
+Each March we elect our student leaders such as our officers, student council members and delegates for the annual National Union of Students (NUS) Conference.
 We also go directly to our membership on specific questions via referendum in which any student can ask a question to the student body.
 If you want to ask a question in our next referenda please get in touch!

 3. The Advice Service